kfam22/kfam22/README.md

-👋 Hi, I’m Kayla.
-I design and program things. <br/>
+👋 Hi, I’m Kayla, I design and program things.
+I have a background in communications and design and as a software engineer, I enjoy bridging the gap between engineering and UX design — combining my technical knowledge with my eye for design to create beautiful, easy-to-use products. <br/>

 👩🏾‍💻 I’m currently working on a React e-commerce websites using [Hyrdrogen](https://shopify.dev/custom-storefronts/hydrogen) <br/>
 🌱 I’m learning **JavaScript, React, TypeScript, and Tailwind CSS** <br/>
 ✉ Contact me kayla.famurewa@gmail.com <br/>